jtlap/nt2/doc/source/sdk/errors/fatal.rst

 Description
 ^^^^^^^^^^^
-The ``NT2_FAILURE`` macro notify the users that an unrecoverable error occurred and that the applciation msut terminate.
+The ``NT2_FAILURE`` macro notify the users that an unrecoverable error occurred and that the application must terminate.

 Header File
 ^^^^^^^^^^^